 Conclusion

-Lichen planus is an inflammatory condition that affects the skin and other body areas due to immune system activity.
-While it is not contagious, symptoms can be persistent and uncomfortable.
-Treatment focuses on reducing inflammation, relieving itching, and managing flare-ups.
-Early diagnosis and consistent care improve symptom control and help prevent long-term complications.
-Understanding the causes of lichen planus and available treatment options allows patients to manage the condition more confidently and effectively.
+Lichen planus is an inflammatory condition that affects the skin and other areas of the body due to immune system activity.
+While it is not contagious, symptoms can be persistent, uncomfortable, and sometimes long-lasting depending on the type and severity.

 FAQs